 At Equip, we are honored to have already served over 150 children and adolescents that are transgender or non-binary.
-Transgender individuals experience eating disorders at higher than cisgender individuals.
+Transgender individuals experience eating disorders at rates significantly higher than cisgender individuals.
 (For those of you new to learning about gender identity, cisgender describes people whose gender corresponds to their sex designation at birth.)
-Recent have shown that 10-30% of transgender individuals will develop an eating disorder, compared to 2-5% of their cisgender peers.
+Recent studies have shown that 10-30% of transgender individuals will develop an eating disorder, compared to 2-5% of their cisgender peers.

-Additionally, of transgender people report having attempted suicide at some point in their lives, a rate exponentially greater than the rest of the population.
-As a clinical psychologist, it is easy to see how thoughts of suicide, common in of transgender people, have been tied to the rampant discrimination and mistreatment they experience in education, housing, and employment; the rejection many experience from families and communities; the elevated levels of violence perpetuated against them; and the lack of access they have to healthcare.
+Additionally, over 40% of transgender people report having attempted suicide at some point in their lives, a rate exponentially greater than the rest of the population.
+As a clinical psychologist, it is easy to see how thoughts of suicide, common in over 80% of transgender people, have been tied to the rampant discrimination and mistreatment they experience in education, housing, and employment; the rejection many experience from families and communities; the elevated levels of violence perpetuated against them; and the lack of access they have to healthcare.

 These new laws codify the same discrimination and mistreatment of transgender people that make their lives feel unlivable.
 These laws tell them that they can’t wear what they want to wear.
 These laws tell them they can’t receive the evidence-based medical and behavioral health care that they seek, their parents desire, and their doctors advise.
 These laws tell them that they can’t learn about other people like them in school.
 And many of these laws permit and encourage housing, employment, and commercial discrimination against them.
 As a clinical psychologist and a human being, it is terrifying to watch our state governments make laws that we know will harm people's physical and psychological well being, while having absolutely no benefit for our society.